magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 Blocking spaces allows users to avoid unwanted content or interactions, enhancing their experience by filtering out specific spaces.

 * **Functionality for Blocking and Unblocking Spaces:**
-  Users can block or unblock spaces as needed:
+  Users can block or unblock spaces as needed.
   * `AddBlockedSpace`: Adds a space to the user's blocked list.

   * `RemoveBlockedSpace`: Removes a space from the blocked list.